rakiru/MOTDChanger/readme.md

 To change the MOTD, use the command:
 /motd New MOTD goes here

-To change your motd for one minute, use the command:
+To change your motd for 15 seconds, use the command:
-/motd -t 1 New MOTD goes here
+/motd -t 15 New MOTD goes here